 Now that you know more about which ingredients can be used to replace cornmeal, it’ll just be up to you to decide which replacement you’d like to use.
 There are other ingredients out there that people use to replace cornmeal in other recipes, but they wouldn’t be quite so great when you’re trying to make cornbread.

-You see, when you’re making cornbread you’re trying to get the corn flavor that you need as well as the proper consistency.
+When you’re making cornbread you’re trying to get the corn flavor that you need as well as the proper consistency.
 If you don’t have those things, then you’ll be making bread that won’t really seem like cornbread at all.

 There are other ingredients that will help you to get the right consistency but don’t have the corn taste that you need.
 For example, you could try replacing cornmeal with ground oats or possibly even breadcrumbs.